voremargot/Vore_etal_2020_HydrologicProcesses/README.md

 **Fhu Equation.ipynb** --> This code calculates the average m and P/PET for each of our watersheds, according to Fhu's equation<sup>2</sup>.
 The findings of these calculations are compared with the conclusions made in Zhou et al. (2015).

 ## Data
+**Climate_Monthly_Summary.xlsx** --> This contains monthly climate statistics calculated from ERA5-land hourly data<sup>1</sup> for each of our watersheds from 1981-2019 as  well as observed runoff data from the water survey of canada<sup>4</sup>.

+**ERA5_land_Climate_Index.xlsx** --> This contains the normalized precipitation anomalies (NPA) and normalized temperature anomalies (NTA) for each watershed from 1981-2019 for each season (annual, spring, summer, fall, winter)

+**Fire_Summary_by_watershed.zip**--> This zip folder contains the fire summary for each watershed since 1981 as determined from the Government of British Columbia historical fire preimeter database <sup>5</sup>.

 ## References